 Give us a call: 310-882-7400; 646-657-2900; 416-943-4900; 604-628-7400;

-Volunteers will work on diverse environmental tasks, including repairing walking paths and making steps in steep parts of the paths, removing old fences, clearing litter on the walking paths, and preparing the area for the winter.
-Volunteers will also help with revegetation in some areas around and other tasks, depending on the needs of the host and the weather conditions.
+Volunteers will work on diverse environmental tasks, including repairing walking paths and making steps in steep parts of the paths, landscaping around the huts in the area as well as some painting.
+Volunteers will also help with revegetation in some areas around, clearing litter on the walking paths, and general preparation of the area before the summer.

 The host of this project is a group of locals developing the area with alternative tourism services, including running a series of huts in this isolated area and offering services to travellers and hikers.
 As the landscape is raw, the work is physically demanding but also rewarding.